Didrik Cappelen

 Cappelen was appointed at the Norwegian Legation in Stockholm from 1942, and then at the Norwegian Ministry of Justice in exile in London.
-He served as prosecutor in Skien from 1946-1956 and as county judge from 1956 to 1970.
+He served as prosecutor in Skien from 1946 to 1956 and as county judge from 1956 to 1970.
 He was elected as suppleant to the Parliament of Norway several times, and replaced Sveinung O. Flaaten after his death in 1962.